MikeJBradshaw/react-redux-rxjs-example/README.md

 # 3) A Quick Look To See How State Is Managed In Multiple Components

 This isnt a long section.
-Actions, reducers, and epics havent changed, but what we HAVE done is in the main view, we added a child component.
+Actions, reducers, and epics havent changed much.
+The epic is now a timer that spits out timestamps on an interval basis and also can be canceled when `STOP_TIMESTAMP` is emitted.
+We also added a child component.
 So here, we are going to break protocol.
-This time and this time only, you dont have to open ACTIONS THEN REDUCERS THEN EPICS THEN THE COMPONENTS, instead just open src/views/ExampleThree.tsx and src/utils/Timestamp.tsx
+This time and this time only, you dont have to open ACTIONS THEN REDUCERS THEN EPICS THEN THE COMPONENTS, instead just open `src/views/ExampleThree.tsx` and `src/utils/Timestamp.tsx`

-Notice that Timestamp.tsx DOES NOT have actions/reducers/epics associated with it.
+Notice that `Timestamp.tsx` DOES NOT have actions/reducers/epic files associated with it.
 Instead, all of its data is supplied by its parent.
 In Vanilla react, timestamp would be passed in as props.
 In redux, we just connect it to the store and use the data however we want.
+Switch out to `ExampleThree.tsx` and give it a whirl

 ## WHAT WE LEARNED:
 - not every component needs actions much less reducers or epics
 - to use ANY data from the state, just hook up the component up to the store and go nuts

-# 4) Nero Fiddled While Rome Burned

-## BEFORE WE START ...
-Im cranking up the complexity more, but remember, ALL OF THIS follows the same patterns as above.
-Follow the procedures I used above, and try to identify the flow of the app.
-Ask yourself...
-1) Where are these actions dispatched
-2) What are they doing

-If you can answer this, you are in great shape.

-There is no magic, no mystery, and its not scary.
-You have all the info you need to see how this app works, so can you figure it out?
-Run <ExampleFour /> and watch it go!